rbmanez/Prosper-IT-Consulting-Internship/PythonLiveProjectSprint4.md

 I noticed a common structural template pattern with all of the apps from the project in regards to rendering that app's home page.
 The pattern is that those apps have their own base.html template that contains all of the content specific for that app's home page.

 Those apps also have their own index.html template that extends the main app's base.html template, contains block tags for body content, and includes the navbar, the app's base.html, and footer.
-This index.html template renders the app's home page.
+This index.html template is what ultimately renders the app's home page.

-It seems that the previous developer tried to implement this pattern with the other pages of the Menu App.
+It seems that the previous developer tried to implement this pattern with the other pages of the Menu App (create, details, and inspirations pages).
 While this pattern worked well for creating the home page, creating the other pages required some adjustments.

-###### Code from cafe/index.html before fix (for Cafe App's home page which includes cafe/cafe_base.html)
+###### cafe/index.html before fix (Cafe App's home page which includes `{% include "cafe/cafe_base.html" %}`)
 ```django
 {% extends "base.html" %}
 {% load static %}